 This school year is like no other.
 Teachers everywhere are on an emotional rollercoaster as they deal with daily changes and challenges.
 Here’s some great advice on how to handle this and keep your sanity by focusing on what’s important.

-This school year is unlike any other and because of that we have to approach it like no other before.
+The Pandemic has made this school year to be unlike any other and because of that we have to approach it like no other before.
 I’m here today to give you some real talk about this whole situation.

 In this video, I want to do a couple of things.